luannt08/andoid-mvp/README.md

 # andoid-mvp

-Applocation based on MVP, Dagger2, RxJava, RxAndroid.
+Application based on MVP, Dagger2, RxJava, RxAndroid and Unsplash API (visit https://unsplash.com/developers to create token).

 The MVP has populared and had tons tutorials, samples on internet.
 With my knowledge, I just have created this sample to demonstrate MVP basically.
 It will help you know: how to create code base, what the layers do, and compound with RxJava,RxAndroid & Dagger2.